carlosperate/arm-none-eabi-gcc-py-package/README.md

 ## Building the package

-A python application is provided in the `toolchain_package_builder` folder to build the package.
+A python application is provided in the `package_builder` folder to build the package.

 This application downloads an Arm GCC release, extracts it into the